 - 5.1 The operator shall undertake regular cleaning and preventative maintenance including inspection and repair/replacement on all plant and equipment concerned with the emission, capture, transport and control of emissions to atmosphere.
 Where necessary manufacturers guidelines shall be used to determine the regularity of maintenance.
 Records of preventative maintenance including inspections and any works undertaken shall be kept on site and made available to the local authority inspector on request. - 5.2 Spares and consumables for plant and equipment used in the installation in particular that subject to continual use or wear shall be held on site or shall be available at short notice.
+Such plant or equipment shall not be used unless that plant or equipment is capable of working in accordance with the conditions of this permit.

+5.3 DELETED
-Such plant or equipment shall not be used unless that plant or equipment is capable of working in accordance with the conditions of this permit. - 5.3 Staff at all levels shall receive the necessary training and instruction in their duties relating to control of the activities and emissions to air.
-Records shall be kept which details all relevant training provided to staff, and these records shall be kept for a minimum of 2 years. - 5.4 Any malfunction of plant or spillage of solvent-based materials shall be remedied as soon as possible and process operations altered whilst the necessary work is undertaken. - 5.5 Any incident likely to give rise to adverse atmospheric emissions or emissions that may have an impact on the local community shall be notified to the local authority immediately, and the details of incident including remedial action taken recorded in the process log book.

-- 5.6 The operator shall make available on demand and without charge any of the records required to be kept by this permit. - 5.7 If there is any intention to change any aspect of the prescribed installation from the description contained in the beginning of this permit, or any other aspect which may affect the substances or concentration or amount of substances being emitted to atmosphere, the operator shall notify the regulator of the proposed changes at least 4 weeks in advance before the changes take place. - 5.8 Operators shall put in place some form of structured environmental management system (EMS), whether by adopting published standards (ISO 14001 or the EU Eco Management and Audit Scheme [EMAS]) or by setting up an EMS tailored to the nature and size of the particular process.
+- 5.4 Any malfunction of plant or spillage of solvent-based materials shall be remedied as soon as possible and process operations altered whilst the necessary work is undertaken.
+Organic solvent containment and spillage equipment shall be readily available in all organic solvent handling areas.
+Any waste arising from such remedial action shall be treated as per Condition 3.8 - 5.5 Any incident likely to give rise to adverse atmospheric emissions or emissions that may have an impact on the local community shall be notified to the local authority immediately, and the details of incident including remedial action taken recorded in the process log book. - 5.6 The operator shall make available on demand and without charge any of the records required to be kept by this permit. - 5.7 If there is any intention to change any aspect of the prescribed installation from the description contained in the beginning of this permit, or any other aspect which may affect the substances or concentration or amount of substances being emitted to atmosphere, the operator shall notify the regulator of the proposed changes at least 4 weeks in advance before the changes take place. - 5.8 Operators shall put in place some form of structured environmental management system (EMS), whether by adopting published standards (ISO 14001 or the EU Eco Management and Audit Scheme [EMAS]) or by setting up an EMS tailored to the nature and size of the particular process. - 5.9 The operator shall maintain a statement of training requirements for each operational post and keep a record of the training received by each person whose actions may have an impact on the environment.
+These documents shall be made available to the regulator on request.